gencGrudaAlsterspree/laravel-mailjet-mailer/README.md

 To prevent e-mails being accidentally sent to customers, an email interceptor can be enabled.
 The interceptor will intercept all emails. for those emails who should not be intercepted can be put into a whitelist in the  `config/mailjet-mailer.php`configuration.
 See the  [e-mail interceptor section](#e-mail-interceptor)  for more details.

 > Please note that the `BCC` and `CC` addresses are not yet cleared by the interceptor.
-This is planned to be added in the release v1.4 of this package.
+This is planned to be added in the milestone [v1.4](https://github.com/wize-wiz/laravel-mailjet-mailer/issues/4).

 ```bash
 MAILJET_MAILER_INTERCEPT=true